-The evolution process is illustrated in Figure 5.
-The first graph shows the growing number of requirements for certain products.
-The number of requirements of a common component grows faster.
-Some of the product requirements are satisfied with each new release of a product, which are shown as steps on the second graph.
-The component satisfying the requirements by its releases, which normally precede the releases of each product.
+This process is illustrated in Figure 4.
+The first graph shows the growing number of requirements for certain products and for a component being used by these products.
+The number of requirements of a common component grows faster in the beginning, saturates in the period $[t_0-t_1]$, and grows again when the component features become inadequate.
+Some of the product requirements are satisfied with new releases of products and components, which are shown as steps on the second graph.
+The component implements the requirements by its releases, which normally precede the releases of the product if the requirements originated from the product requirements.